-As of November 2021, The following Committees are seeking new members – to learn more about their work, who is currently service on the committee, when they meet, among other committee details, please contact the office or the chair.
+As of February 2022, the following UUSA committees are seeking new members – to learn more about their work, who is currently service on the committee, when they meet, among other committee details, please contact the office or the chair.
 Please read on for other ways to ‘jump in’ here at the UUSA!

 Finance Committee | Steve Rice and Peter Lacey, Co-Chairs